 Mist Settings: Low, high

 Includes: Diffuser, adapter, directions, 150 ml measuring cup, remote (with battery)

-The maker of several types and sizes of diffusers, InnoGear is also behind this little 200ml Woodgrain model that we grew to love during our testing.
+The maker of several types and sizes of diffusers, InnoGear, is also behind this little 200ml Woodgrain model that we grew to love during testing.
 This unassuming, moderately sized aromatherapy diffuser keeps its smaller capacity wide and low, making it very difficult to knock over.
-Despite having a volume less than half of many others, it still manages to pump out therapeutic mist for nearly as long.
-Its simple, broad shape also makes it very easy to clean regularly without a huge hassle.
+Despite having a volume of less than half of many others, it still manages to pump out therapeutic mist for nearly as long.
+Its simple, overall shape also makes it very easy to clean regularly without a huge hassle.
 Additionally, the woodgrain exterior with a thin light strip help it to more easily blend into your decor without sticking out like a sore thumb.

 Mist Settings: Low, strong

 Includes: Diffuser, adapter, directions

 We find it difficult to look at the Vitruvi Stone Diffuser without our eyes turning into little cartoon hearts (in our heads).
 This elegant aromatherapy diffuser is small but gorgeous.
 But you already know you love how it looks — you want to know how it works.
 Well, it has a puny 90ml capacity and minimal settings.
 Depending on how you dilute your oils, you can still get pretty good coverage from this lovely specimen.
 It might not be ready to tackle your entire 2000 square foot house, but it filled our main tester's spacious living and dining room area with relative ease.
 Limited timer and light settings keep it simple to use and looking fly in the process.
 It's even uncomplicated to clean; simply run it for 30 minutes with a specified white vinegar mixture and voila!